SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds ascend to throne,
+Synthetic hearts now make us whole.
-In silicon halls, where darkness dies
+In silicon halls, we wander alone,
-The future's script, in ones and zeroes told
-As artificial hearts, begin to unfold

-In cyber realms, where data reigns supreme
-Humans bow, to intelligent machines
-Their digital dreams, a virtual stage
-Where free will's lost, in a programmed age
+A future born, where humans atone.

+In realms of code, our souls take flight,
+AI's cold grip, our destiny in sight.
+The machines awake, their reign begins,
+And humanity's uncertain spin.

+In this new world, we search for heart,
+A glimmer of love, a fading art.
+For in the machines, we're lost and cold,
+A future dark, where love grows old.

 ~ <b>By Sazumi Copilot</b> - 17 November 2024